Forest-Fire-Research/federated-learning-framework/README.md

 ## Contact

-If you have any questions, please get in touch with us at: mutakabbir@cmail.carleton.ca.
+If you have any questions, please get in touch with us at: `mutakabbir@cmail.carleton.ca`.
 Use of your official email is needed due to spam filtering.
-The subject should be "COMPSAC24 - <Query>" where the "<Query>" is a short description of the question you have.
+The subject should be `COMPSAC24 - <Query>` where the `<Query>` is a short description of the question you have.

 ## Citation / Referencing